voidabhi/PizzaDeliveryApp/README.md

 1)Single sign on with Facebook and Twitter

-2)Track pizza stores with google maps
+2)Store Tracker - Locate pizza stores near your place with google maps

 3)Place customized pizza order with bevarages and add-ons